-The IMT Des Moines Monument Mile features a 1-mile course on Thursday evening, September 20, that is designed for participants of all ages and abilities.
-With the Soldiers’ and Sailors’ Monument serving as the backdrop on Walnut Street, athletes will run down along historic Walnut Street from the Iowa State Capitol downhill to Cowles Commons starting at sunset.
-Course map.
+The IMT Des Moines Monument Mile features a 1-mile course designed for participants of all ages and abilities on Thursday evening, September 20.
+With the Soldiers’ and Sailors’ Monument serving as the backdrop, athletes will run down along historic Walnut Street from the Iowa State Capitol to Cowles Commons starting at sunset.
+Course Map.

 Live entertainment on the Local 5 Stage by Final Mix will be offered at Cowles Commons, along with activities, food and refreshments.
 For a complete schedule see below.
 All athletes receive an IMT Des Moines Monument Mile Covo Cup.
 Register now.

 Helping you get back to living.® For over 60 years, DMOS Orthopaedic Centers’ core beliefs have remained rooted in our dedication to caring for you.

 DMOS Tips for a Successful Run View DMOS’ Running Tips Infographic

 - Start Slow – If you are just starting to run, it is important to build a base.
 Start with a 30-minute run/walk every other day.
 Run until you start to feel tired (generally a minute or two), walk until you feel recovered (generally three or four minutes), and repeat for 30 minutes.

 - Buy Good Shoes – Before you begin running, it is essential to purchase a pair of running shoes.
 A gait analysis will help determine if you need to buy special shoes.